Yarrow boiler: Downcomers

 The circulation in a Yarrow boiler depended on a temperature difference between the inner and outer tube rows of a bank, and particularly upon the rates of boiling.
 Whilst this is easy to maintain at low powers, a higher pressure Yarrow boiler will tend to have less temperature difference and thus will have less effective circulation.
 This effect can be counteracted by providing external downcomers, outside the heated flue area.

 Although most Yarrow boilers did not require downcomers, some were fitted with them.

 Double-ended boilers

 The first double-ended boiler was built in 1905 for the Spanish government.
 The design was already well-suited to being fired from both ends and it was discovered that double-ended boilers were slightly more efficient in use.

 Yarrow's shipyard was always restricted in the size of ships that it could build.
 Many of their boilers were intended for larger warships and Yarrow supplied these as components to the building yards with larger slipways.

 Superheaters

 Early Yarrow boilers were not superheated, but with the introduction of steam turbines, there was a demand for increasingly higher steam temperatures.
+Turbines are not tolerant of liquid water droplets, and superheating avoided the problem of steam condensing in the turbine (or piping leading to the turbine).